This post covers free things to do in San Francisco, including nighttime, family-friendly, as well as listings by month and neighborhood.

 If you want to know more about each of these options and more, read our full post about free museums in San Francisco.

-The San Francisco cable cars are one of the most well-known sights in the city.
-Although we’ve seen some variant of these vehicles in other locations around the country, the city by the bay is actually home to the very first cable car system in the United States.
+The San Francisco cable cars are one of the most well-known sights in the city and the city is actually home to the very first cable car system in the United States.

 For more details, please read our post about how to use the San Francisco Cable Car.